Latin Mafia

-Latin Mafia is a Mexican band which blends different genres of music, including pop, R&B, and Latin trap, and consists of twin brothers Milton and Emilio de la Rosa on vocals, with their older brother Mike de la Rosa as the producer.
+Latin Mafia is a Mexican band that blends different genres of music, including pop, R&B, and Latin trap, and consists of twin brothers Milton and Emilio de la Rosa on vocals, with their older brother Mike de la Rosa as the producer.
 Their first single "Más Humano" was self-released in 2021.
 While their singles through the end of 2023 were produced independently, in July 2024, the group signed a record deal with Rimas Entertainment.
 Their debut album Todos los días todo el día was released on 25 October 2024.

 Their biggest songs – "Julieta", "Sal Rosa", "Flores", "No Digas Nada" – have each surpassed over two million views on YouTube.

 Career

 2021–2022

 During the COVID-19 pandemic, the brothers first appeared on the scene using the social media app, TikTok.
 They posted videos consisting of Emilio and Mike sitting in their bedroom as they did when they were children pretending to be in front of a huge audience.
 When their account received positive views, they included their other sibling Milton to help them release their first single, "Ciudad de las Luces".
 Though they posted a song to their Facebook account following their slow rise of likes, and when the brothers quickly reached more than 50,000 views they realized that they had talent.
 After, the release they updated their biography on TikTok to include "Three Brothers, two singers/one producer".

 Their next two singles "Más humano" and "Julieta" were released during the same year, both reaching positive responses, both becoming instant hits.
 By the end of may 2022, they had sold more than 11,000 concert tickets in minutes, selling out the massive Olympic Velodrome in Mexico City.